carlvin-l/Shape_Visualizer/README.md

 Controls

-Click / Enter	Start the animation
+Click/Enter	    Start the animation
 1	              Display Circles
 2	              Display Triangles
 3	              Display Squares
 M	              Mixed Shapes
 R	              Reset current shapes

 Can run it by double clicking on the "index.html" file.